Ron Harper Jr.: College

-Personal life
+Family

 His father, Ron Harper, was an All-American college basketball player at Miami (Ohio) and played in the NBA for 15 seasons, winning five NBA titles.
-His mother, Maria (née Pizarro), is from Bataan, Philippines and played college basketball for New Orleans, before becoming a coach.
+His mother, Maria (née Pizarro), is from Bataan, Philippines and played college basketball for the University of New Orleans as a freshman in the 1993-1994 season.
+She is a former head coach of the DePaul Catholic High School girls’ varsity team in New Jersey and is currently an assistant coach for the boys' team at Don Bosco, where she coached Ron Jr. and his brother Dylan.
 Harper's maternal grandfather represented the Philippines in jai alai at the 1968 Summer Olympics.
+Harper has expressed interest in playing for the Philippines national basketball team but was unsuccessful when he tried to apply for a Filipino passport as a high school student.
+His younger brother, Dylan, joined the Rutgers basketball team in 2024.
+Dylan later entered the 2025 NBA Draft and was selected second overall by the San Antonio Spurs.